Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 Polish Easter desserts

-Easter holiday dates in Poland in 2024
+Easter holiday dates in Poland in 2026

 Palm Sunday (Niedziela Palmowa)

 It starts the Easter celebrations.
 There are processions around the church to commemorate the day Jesus entered Jerusalem.
 People bring „palms” (palmy wielkanocne) made of paper flowers, dried flowers, and twigs.
+Click here to learn more about Easter traditions in Poland.

 Good Friday (Wielki Piątek)

 Good Friday commemorates the passion and crucifixion of Jesus.
-In major cities in Poland, there are processions on the streets – people carrying a huge cross and contemplating the passion of Jesus.
+In major cities in Poland, there are processions on the streets – people carrying a giant cross and contemplating the passion of Jesus.
 In Poland, for many people, it’s a day of fasting – no meat, no parties, no alcohol.

 Holy Saturday (Wielka Sobota)